 David Blanchfield began his career as a musical instrument maker, cabinet maker, and carpenter.
 Tying all of these interests together, he returned to school and received a BA in Art History from the University of Massachusetts, Amherst followed by a Masters in Science from the Winterthur-University of Delaware Program in Art Conservation, where he specialized in objects conservation.
 While in school, he held internships at the M.H.
 De Young Memorial Museum, the Metropolitan Museum of Art, and the Philadelphia Museum of Art.

-Following graduation, he came to the Colonial Williamsburg Foundation as an intern in the instruments conservation laboratory.
-At the conclusion of his internship he was made associate conservator of instruments and mechanical arts and was named conservator of objects two years later.
-In 2010, he became director of conservation.
-In this position, he oversaw the work of nine specialty laboratories and was responsible for the equipping, staffing, and funding of the foundations first dedicated analytical lab.
+Following graduation, he started work at the Colonial Williamsburg Foundation as an intern in the instruments conservation laboratory.
+Over a twenty-year career there he managed several labs and ultimately became director of conservation.
+In that position he oversaw the work of nine specialty laboratories and was responsible for establishing that institution’s first dedicated analytical lab.

 Excavating a Future from the Past: Conservation and Archaeology at Colonial Williamsburg.
 Annual meeting of the Colonial Williamsburg Raleigh Tavern Society.
 May 2015.